 2. Bringing in the ‘Practical Approach to Education’

 Limited schools across the country are taking an initiative to go beyond the classrooms to impart education.
-This aspect includes bringing in the dynamism by implementing real learnings which prepares students for a life beyond the four walls of the school.
-The Indian coursework limits the 360 degree development of a student by exposing them to only a few elements of education.
+This aspect includes bringing in the dynamism by implementing real learnings that prepares students for a life beyond the four walls of the school.
+The Indian coursework limits the 360-degree development of a student by exposing them to only a few elements of education.

 The Indian education system should consider incorporating the following aspects of guidance into the system to give students the critical guidance that they are missing out on: